 Media students are in demand in a wide range of professions.
 Many media students go on to further academic study, as the skills acquired during their BTEC course are useful in a wide range of higher level courses, including Level 3 (A Level equivalent) in this subject, if they wish to pursue it.
 This offers students links with: public relations, marketing, business management, advertising, teaching and a range of careers offered through TV, newspapers and the web.
-Collectively, the creative sector in the UK contributed nearly £112 billion to the economy in 2019 and has grown by 7.4 per cent since 2017, a rate of growth five times that of the overall UK economy.
+Collectively, the creative sector in the UK contributed nearly £125 billion to the economy in 2024 and has seen growth of 6% since 2019, accounting for 5.7% of Uk gross value added.